CrescentRR/GoARacle/README.md

 ## Changelog

+9/6/20: Added ability to switch between worlds within the checklist.
+Checklist now shows amount of points found in the world.
+Changed text to overall be shorter, along with window size update.

 9/4/20: Reports now show how max priority score as well as remaining.
 Changed window sizes (sorry if it's worse, hard to get a good window size for all).
 Added a button for the Garden of Assemblage Map, giving you the 14th best world, might wanna look out for maps now!

  Pools: